A Vision for the Future

 A team of highly revered heritage experts, architecture specialists and designers have been enlisted, with particular weight given to examining and respecting the Hydro Majestic’s social history and heritage.
 The plans add the 21stCentury layer, mindful of the past, but always with a vision of the future.

-The project will be carried out in two stages with the first due for completion in June 2014 and opening scheduled for 3rd quarter of 2014.
+The project will be carried out in two stages with the 1st Stage due for completion in June 2014 and opening scheduled for 3rd quarter of 2014.
 Stage 2 including the new accommodation wings and spa will follow in approximately 3 years.

 Stage one will include the revitalisation of the majority of the existing buildings including the Casino Building, The Wintergarden, The Flying Fox Room and The Cat’s Alley, The Delmonte Building and Conference Rooms and The Majestic Ballroom.
 This famous and fondly remembered space will have a beautiful new Lobby and pre-function area and will also include a large garden reception terrace.